adeq123/Hotel-Management-System/README.md

 Download this project from: https://github.com/adeq123/CRM-demo/

 ## Motivation
-This project developed to practice my SpringMVC and Hibernate skills.
+This project was developed to practice my SpringMVC and Hibernate skills.

 ## General description
-This is a Web application integrating two main technologies: Spring MVC and Hibernate.
+This is a Web Application integrating two main technologies: Spring MVC and Hibernate.
 It also inculdes Service Fascade design pattern.
 ## Detailed description & Features
 ### Login
 The application starts with Login page.
 You have to be registered user to use the programme.
 If credentails entered are not correct then you will be informed about that fact.